barred owls Rising 4th & 5th Grade

 What’s the average day like?

-Camp Kingfisher program hours last from 9am-4pm and our FREE aftercare spans 8-9am in the morning and 4-6:15pm in the afternoon.
-The camper day is split into 6 periods including lunch inside Kingfisher Hall, and 2 snack times.
-Each age group’s schedule includes 6 periods packed full of time in the outdoors, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, and so much more.
+Barred Owl program hours are from 9AM-4PM.
+We also offer free before and after care from 8-9AM and 4-6PM.
+The camper day is split into 6 activity periods, lunch inside Kingfisher Hall, and 2 snack times.
+Activities include outdoor time, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, team building and so much more.
 Educational content varies based on the session theme.

-Barred Owls become masters at canoeing!
+Barred Owls will become masters at canoeing!
 By the time campers reach Barred Owl age they are physically big enough and have the dexterity to maneuver a canoe.
-With instructions from Camp Kingfisher’s canoe instructor, certified by the American Canoe Association, campers are given the opportunity to learn the basic steering strokes: forward, back, draw, c-stroke.
-After some trial and error campers are able to navigate the canoe pond.
-The games that campers play at Heron pond are designed for campers to put their newly learned strokes to use through races, tag games, splash wars and obstacle courses that are created at the pond.
-Barred Owls become canoeing pros.
+With instructions from Camp Kingfisher’s canoe instructor, certified by the American Canoe Association, campers are given the opportunity to learn the basic steering strokes: forward, back, draw, and c-stroke.
+After some trial and error, campers are able to navigate the canoe pond.
+The games that campers play at Heron Pond are designed to put their newly-learned strokes to use through races, tag games, splash wars and obstacle courses that are created at the pond.

-We try to teach our campers skills that they will use for a lifetime: personal responsibility, respecting and accepting others, working as a team, leadership, and listening.
+One of Camp Kingfisher’s goals is to teach our campers skills they will use for a lifetime: personal responsibility, respecting and accepting others, working as a team, leadership, and listening.
 Team Building is a time where campers are faced with fun challenges that must be completed as a group.
-Giant puzzles, imaginary river crossings, and human-sized spider webs are the landscape where campers practice problem solving and crucial social skills.
+Giant puzzles, imaginary river crossings, and human-sized spider webs set the landscape where campers practice problem-solving and crucial social skills.